5.5 Ethical Practice and Professional Boundaries

 - Check the policy, process, and confidentiality requirements.

-- Consider risk, fairness, and consistency.
+- Weigh risk, fairness, and consistency.

 - Escalate or document through the appropriate channel.

-A manager asks HR to approve discipline without reviewing relevant facts.
+A manager asks HR to approve discipline without reviewing the relevant facts.
 Which response best reflects ethical practice?